aliceriot/CryptoPals/set2/ex10/README.md

 a function in `matasano.h` which take care of this together.

-I had fun with this one trying to write C code which uses libraries more smoothly - I used glibc for decoding b64 and OpenSSL for AES.
+I had fun with this one trying to write C code which uses libraries more smoothly - I used glib for decoding b64 and OpenSSL for AES.